hejops/ffta-tas/progress.md

 - ~~Sell the Cuirass~~
 - ~~**Make sure Dueling Sub reward is Kaiser.
 Get MNK from Dueling Sub - EXTREMELY IMPORTANT.
 Bangaa2 learn Air Render first.**~~
 - **~~Still do Human Wanted, but this time just get a FGT immediately (Sweep).
 Get 2 Kotetsu from quest (type 3).
 Follow current run until Huntmoon.
 Dump the weaker Human before Adra.
 Beat Adra with 3 members.
 Recruit ASN afterwards (try to optimise MP), equip Kotetsu, KO Jagd turtle - should save quite a lot of time.~~**
-- Dump Human1 even earlier
+- ~~Dump Human1 even earlier~~
-- **Further dump the other Human in favour of another ASN.
+- ~~**Further dump the other Human in favour of another ASN.
 Dump earliest before Jagd Hunt (recruit afterwards), and is advised, because Bounty will benefit from the additional KO.
-Dump latest before Golden Clock, since I'm only allowed 4 units anyway.**
+Dump latest before Golden Clock, since I'm only allowed 4 units anyway.**~~
+- find a better way to get Assassin2
 - ~~replace 1 Atmos Blade with Firewheel Rod for Desert Peril~~
 - Kaiser + Atmos + Firewheel.
 Harder than it sounds; Dueling Sub and Thesis Hunt appear at the same time, and Cheetahs gives 2 rewards at once.
 Obviously the latter should be easier to manipulate, but the odds are staggeringly low (0.5% if my math is right).
 - get Montblanc JP without wasting turns?
 - equip Gauntlets on Sotel earlier
 - **Beat Ultima without banning Charm?
 The only way to do this is to use Famfrit; I'll calculate the damage some time soon**
 - I considered using Adrammelech at Dorsa (after watching the RTA), but Bangaa1 only has 9 JP at this point, and the damage is only enough to OHKO the Assassin
+- rig Antlion stats for it to be OHKOable
 - ~~**Telaq** (redo from place Eluut)~~
-- **Still need to fail a third time; I realise a reequip is necessary after getting TTT, so equipping the new set of armor at this point would be convenient.**
+- ~~**Still need to fail a third time; I realise a reequip is necessary after getting TTT, so equipping the new set of armor at this point would be convenient.**~~
+- fail 2 more times to upgrade shop before Scouring Time
 - scrap Telaq Flower -> get Gastra instead?
 - get Claymore as makeshift Estreledge (type 6, earliest Quiet Sands)
 - try to get (2) Masamune from To Ambervale/Over the Hill (when are such rewards generated?)